Kun-Liang Guan

-Kun-Liang Guan (管坤良 (Guǎn Kūnliǎng); born 1963), is a Chinese-born American biochemist.
+Kun-Liang Guan (管坤良 (Guǎn Kūnliǎng); born 1963), is a Chinese and American biochemist.
 He won the MacArthur Award in 1998.

 Career

 In 1963, Guan was born in Tongxiang (Jiaxing, Zhejiang Province), China.
-In 1982, Guan graduated (B.S.) from the Department of Biology, Hangzhou University (previous and current Zhejiang University).
+In 1982, Guan graduated (B.S.) from the department of biology, Hangzhou University (previous and current Zhejiang University).
 He did his postgraduate study at Purdue University (Ph.D.
 1989; Advisor: Prof. Henry Weiner).
-In 1992, Guan joined the faculty in the University of Michigan (UM) Department of Biological Chemistry.
-From 1996 to 2000, he was an associate professor at UM.
-In 2000 Guan became a professor (Halvor Christensen Collegiate Professor in Life Sciences, 2003–2007) at UM.
+In 1992, Guan joined the faculty in the University of Michigan Department of Biological Chemistry.
+From 1996 to 2000, he was an associate professor at the University of Michigan.
+In 2000 Guan became a professor (Halvor Christensen Collegiate Professor in Life Sciences, 2003–2007) at the University of Michigan.

 In 1998, Kun-Liang Guan was rewarded a MacArthur Fellowship, with a grant of $230,000 over five years.
 Before this, he won the Schering-Plough Award, by the American Society for Biochemistry and Molecular Biology (ASBMB).

-Guan currently is a professor of the Department of Pharmacology and the Moores Cancer Center at University of California, San Diego (UCSD).
+Guan currently is a professor of the Molecular Cell Biology lab at Westlake University, Hangzhou.
 Guan's research focuses on cancer biology and the intracellular signal transduction in cell growth regulation.
 Guan has made seminal contributions in the fields of protein tyrosine phosphatase, Mitogen-Activated Protein (MAP) kinase, and the mammalian Target of Rapamycin (mTOR) pathways.
 Guan and his team have published numerous influential papers in, many publications, such as Cell, Nature and Science.

 Research in Guan's laboratory focuses on intracellular signal transduction in cell growth regulation and cancer biology.

 Tuberous sclerosis complex (TSC) is an autosomal dominant disorder characterized by the development of benign tumors in a wide range of tissues.
 Mutations in either the TSC1 or TSC2 tumor suppressor gene are responsible for TSC disease.
 TSC1 and TSC2 proteins form a physical and functional complex.